nrlab-CRUK/INVAR2/docs/SettingUp.md

 It will have as many parameters as needed.
 [The parameters page](Parameters.md) lists all the parameters that can or must be set to run INVAR2.

+### BAM Files

+For simplicity, copy the BAM files into a directory `bam` in the top level directory.
+If these files are already available on the file system, one could hard link them rather than copy them to save space.
+If they are on another area of the file system, it is safest to copy them to this directory.

+If your files are all together but are elsewhere on the file system, rather than copy them about one can set the parameter "`BAM_DIR`" in your project's `nextflow.config` file to the path to their directory.

+__Tip__ Be wary of using symbolic links: much of the INVAR2 pipeline runs inside Singularity and links that point outside the regular file structure may not be visible to the pipeline's tasks.
+This can cause errors that might surprise, as outside of Singularity those files will be accessible.